Smederevo Fortress explosion

-The Smederevo Fortress Explosion was a disaster that occurred in Smederevo, then in the Territory of the Military Commander in Serbia (part of Kingdom of Yugoslavia under German occupation, now in modern Serbia), on the 5 June 1941.
-Stockpiled ammunition and gasoline in Smederevo Fortress belonging to defeated Royal Yugoslav Army exploded due to unknown reasons.
-The number of casualties is also uncertain, estimates range from several hundreds to 2,500 killed.
+The Smederevo Fortress Explosion was a disaster that occurred in Smederevo, then in the Territory of the Military Commander in Serbia (part of Kingdom of Yugoslavia under German occupation, now in modern Serbia), on the 5th of June 1941.
+Stockpiled ammunition and gasoline in Smederevo Fortress belonging to the defeated Royal Yugoslav Army exploded for unknown reasons.
+The number of casualties is also uncertain.
+Estimates range from several hundred to 2,500 killed.